Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.

 - Use Hard disk to adding swap space.

-Check existing swap details using free -m command.
+Check existing swap details using the free -m command.

 free -m